We use cookies

 Access to Printed Library Resources

-On those occasions when access to printed books is necessary, Higher Education (HE) students will have an option to reserve and collect their printed books.
-We have put the necessary health and safety measures in place to issue books in as safe a way as possible.
-The information below relates to printed book reservations and collection during the national lockdown:
+On those occasions when access to printed books is necessary, Higher Education (HE) students have an option to reserve and collect their printed books.

 Reserving Printed Books